IUCompilerCourse/python-student-support-code/README.md

   - `num_params`: This field needs to be added to `FunctionDef` objects.
 The value of this field will be the number of parameters that the function associated with the `FunctionDef` object accepts.
-  - `num_root_spills`: This field needs to be added to both `X86Program` and `FunctionDef` objects.
+  - `num_root_spills`: This field needs to be added to `X86Program` objects if they don't contain `FunctionDef` objects in their body.
+Otherwise add this field to every `FunctionDef` object in the body of `X86Program` and not to the `X86Program` object itself.
 The value of this field will be the number of tuple variables that have been spilled into the root stack.